hdShang/arxiv-daily/docs/cs-CV/2025-10-09/papers/251007839v1-aligngs-aligning-geometry-and-semantics-for-robust-indoor-reconstruc.md

 ---
 layout: default
-title: AlignGS: Aligning Geometry and Semantics for Robust Indoor Reconstruction from Sparse Views
+title: "AlignGS: Aligning Geometry and Semantics for Robust Indoor Reconstruction from Sparse Views"
 ---

 # AlignGS: Aligning Geometry and Semantics for Robust Indoor Reconstruction from Sparse Views